mvdwetering/huesyncbox/README.md

 ## Known issues

 There have been reports where Home Assistant was not able to find the Philips Hue Play HDMI Sync Box.
 It is unclear why it happens for some people.
+So far I have not been able to reproduce it which makes solving it hard.

 Some workarounds that have been reported to work.

-* Powercycling the Philips Hue Play HDMI Sync Box and/or restart Home Assistant and give it some time.
+* Powercycling the Philips Hue Play HDMI Sync Box and/or restart Home Assistant and give it some time (say half an hour).
 * Add `huesyncbox:` to the `configuration.yaml` file as was needed for HA versions <= 0.114.0.
 This should not work, but it is what users report...